-05-108 - Employee Drug and Alcohol Policy
+05-108-Employee Drug and Alcohol Policy

 Pacific Heritage Academy shall maintain a drug-free workplace to establish, promote and maintain a safe and nurturing learning environment for students, staff, the board and volunteers.
-It is a violation of this policy for any employee, board member, critical contracted service provider, or volunteer to engage in the unlawful manufacture, dispensation, distribution, possession or use of a controlled substance on personal time, at the School or on School events or activities, including being under the influence or impaired at the School, while engaging in School business on or off campus is prohibited.
+It is a violation of this policy for any employee, board member, critical contracted service provider, or volunteer to engage in the unlawful manufacture, dispensation, distribution, possession or use of a controlled substance on personal time, at the School, or on School events or activities, including being under the influence or impaired at the School, while engaging in School business on or off campus, or in any manner that violates state or federal drug statutes.